lovell/sharp/.github/ISSUE_TEMPLATE/installation.md

 If you are installing as a `root` or `sudo` user, have you tried with the `npm install --unsafe-perm` flag?

+If you are using the `ignore-scripts` feature of `npm`, have you tried with the `npm install --ignore-scripts=false` flag?

 What is the complete output of running `npm install --verbose sharp`?
 Have you checked this output for useful error messages?

 What is the output of running `npx envinfo --binaries --languages --system --utilities`?